Reaching precise proton affinities in non-Born-Oppenheimer calculations: Introduction

 However, as the masses and charges of the quantum particles are simply input parameters, the same methodology can also be used for calculations on, \emph{e.g.}, positrons\cite{Tachikawa2001_CPL_269} or muons\cite{Moncada2012_CPL_209} in atoms and molecules.
 As a result of the breadth of possible applications the method is known under several names.
 While historical precedence could thus argue also for the use of the ``protonic structure'' terminology, we opt to use the term ``non-BO'' due to its wide use across physics and chemistry literature, and since Born and Oppenheimer were surely among the first to consider the problem.
-Alternatively, the method can also be called pre-Born--Oppenheimer.\cite{Matyus2019_MP_590} However, since the calculations involve many kinds of particles, the term ``multi-component'' is also widely used; however, as it can be confused with the two- and four-component approaches of relativistic quantum mechanics, we disfavor the use of this term.
-Next, a number of authors have given alternative names to these calculations.
-For example, the works in \citerefs{Tachikawa1998_CPL_437, Tachikawa1998_IJQC_491, Shigeta1998_IJQC_659, Gidopoulos1998_PRB_2146, Tachikawa1999_IJQC_497, Kreibich2001_PRL_2984, Tachikawa2002_CPL_494, Webb2002_JCP_4106, Bochevarov2004_MP_111, Udagawa2006_JCP_244105, Nakai2007_IJQC_2849, Imamura2008_JCC_735, Gonzalez2008_IJQC_1742, Kreibich2008_PRA_22501, Ishimoto2009_IJQC_2677, Goli2011_TCA_235, Kylaenpaeae2012_PRA_52506, Ellis2015_JCTC_188, CassamChenai2017_TCA_52, Reyes2018_IJQC_25705, Muolo2020_JCP_204103, Pavosevic2020_CR_4222, HammesSchiffer2021_JCP_30901, Holzer2024_C_202400120} all represent non-BO calculations, even though some of these works examine other types of quantum particles than protons.
+Alternatively, the method can also be called pre-Born--Oppenheimer.\cite{Matyus2019_MP_590} Furthermore, since the calculations involve many kinds of particles, the term ``multi-component'' is also widely used; yet, we disfavor its use as it can be confused with the two- and four-component approaches of relativistic quantum mechanics.\cite{Saue2011_C_94} Next, a number of authors have given alternative names to these calculations.
+For example, the works in \citerefs{Tachikawa1998_CPL_437, Tachikawa1998_IJQC_491, Shigeta1998_IJQC_659, Gidopoulos1998_PRB_2146, Tachikawa1999_IJQC_497, Kreibich2001_PRL_2984, Tachikawa2002_CPL_494, Webb2002_JCP_4106, Bochevarov2004_MP_111, Udagawa2006_JCP_244105, Nakai2007_IJQC_2849, Imamura2008_JCC_735, Gonzalez2008_IJQC_1742, Kreibich2008_PRA_22501, Ishimoto2009_IJQC_2677, Goli2011_TCA_235, Kylaenpaeae2012_PRA_52506, Ellis2015_JCTC_188, CassamChenai2017_TCA_52, Reyes2019_IJQC_25705, Muolo2020_JCP_204103, Pavosevic2020_CR_4222, HammesSchiffer2021_JCP_30901, Holzer2024_C_202400120} all represent non-BO calculations, even though some of these works examine other types of quantum particles than protons.
 In specific, we must point out that the nuclear-electronic orbital (NEO) method\cite{Webb2002_JCP_4106, Pavosevic2020_CR_4222, HammesSchiffer2021_JCP_30901} that has recently been popularized in chemistry is tantamount to the protonic structure method of \citeit{Thomas1969_PR_90}, or non-Born--Oppenheimer calculations in general.

 The core of the non-BO method is to describe some of the nuclei quantum mechanically at the same level as the electrons.\cite{Thomas1969_PR_90} Non-BO methods can be formulated with any of the standard model chemistries: for example, Hartree--Fock,\cite{Thomas1969_PR_90, Tachikawa1998_CPL_437, Tachikawa1998_IJQC_491, Webb2002_JCP_4106, Bochevarov2004_MP_111} density functional theory (DFT),\cite{Pak2007_JPCA_4522} configuration interaction theory,\cite{Thomas1969_PR_90, Tachikawa2002_CPL_494, Webb2002_JCP_4106, Bochevarov2004_MP_111} perturbation theory,\cite{Bochevarov2004_MP_111, Nakai2003_JCP_1119, Swalina2005_CPL_394, Hoshino2006_JCP_194110} and coupled-cluster theory.\cite{Monkhorst1987_PRA_1544, Nakai2003_JCP_1119, Pavosevic2018_JCTC_338, Pavosevic2019_JCP_161102} Development of novel non-BO methodologies is still an active area of research, as demonstrated by the recent implementations of local density fitting Hartree--Fock,\citep{Hasecke2023_JCTC_8223} local correlation MP2,\citep{Hasecke2024_JCTC_9928} Green's function approaches,\citep{Holzer2024_C_202400120} and double hybrid functionals,\cite{Hasecke2025_JCTC_11509} for example.